luizspinelli/myskills/README.md

 ## :dart: About

-App where it's possible to list skills for a
+App where it's possible to list skills.

 ## :sparkles: Features